feiyao333/GroupProject/README.md

   The My Account Shopping Cart Logout - veiwable after login

 New Search!
 Search By Price  -  enter price and results displayed  enter "45" or "26"
+      no result displayed for unfound price
+      not perfected yet only displays one result

+Search By Title - 'art basic' 'Sci basic' 'Tec basic'
+     no result display for unfound books

 More Books Viewable!
 Added another section of books to homepage!
 Science & Art